zbw/sparql-gui-gh/README.md

-A SPARQL GUI for queries from Github
+A SPARQL GUI for Queries from Github
 =============

-Load queries from GitHub repositories into an IDE-like environment in your browser, execute - and start modifying them.
+Load queries from repositories on the web into an IDE-like environment in your browser, execute them - and start modifying and playing with them.

 The installation at __http://zbw.eu/beta/sparql-lab__ primarily aims at supporting [ZBW Labs](http://zbw.eu/labs) projects such as [sparql-queries](../../../sparql-queries) and [skos-history](../../../skos-history).
 Additionally, it is used in [STW Thesaurus for Economics Change Reports (beta)](http://zbw.eu/stw/version/8.14/changes).
-The installation is publicly available for other purposes too - without any warranties.
+Feel free to use the publicly available installation for other purposes - without any warranties.

 This project provides mainly glue code.
-It makes heavy use of Laurens Rietveld's [YASQE](http://yasqe.yasgui.org/) and [YASR](http://yasr.yasgui.org/) javascript libraries, part of his [YASGUI](http://yasgui.org) project.
+It makes heavy use of Laurens Rietveld's great [YASQE](http://yasqe.yasgui.org/) and [YASR](http://yasr.yasgui.org/) javascript libraries, part of his [YASGUI](http://yasgui.org) project.